fsfe/reuse-tool/README.md

     `SPDX-License-Identifier:
      GPL-3.0-or-later`.
--   Add a comment header to each file that says `SPDX-Copyright: $YEAR $NAME`.
-You can be flexible with the format, just make sure that the line starts with `SPDX-Copyright:`.
+-   Add a comment header to each file that says `SPDX-FileCopyrightText: $YEAR $NAME`.
+You can be flexible with the format, just make sure that the line starts with `SPDX-FileCopyrightText:`.

 Once you have taken those steps (again, read the actual recommendations for better instructions), you can use this tool to verify whether your